 Leadership Overview

-Snohomish PUD has 5 executives leading key functions including strategy, information technology, finance, human resources, and district representation.
+Snohomish PUD has 5 executives leading key functions including strategy, finance, information technology, human resources, and district representation.

 Driven by a commitment to reliable service, Snohomish County PUD is dedicated to powering communities and fostering economic vitality through responsible energy provision and customer-focused operations.